Lynne Olver

 Lynne Olver (1958–2015) was a librarian and food historian, and the sole author of the Food Timeline website.

 Personal life

 Olver graduated from the University of Albany (SUNY).
 She was a librarian at the Morris County Library, New Jersey, and became its director in 2009.

 The Food Timeline

 In 1999, Olver created The Food Timeline, a history website documenting culinary history, food history and recipes.
-The website has since become a major information source for culinary history.
-Almost all of the website's information comes from Lynne's personal library of over 2,000 books.
 Unlike many other food related websites, Olver gave citations to almost every statement on her site so that readers can verify her claims.
 Her research has been cited in peer-reviewed journals.